 I left my possessions in the lobby and walked outside where it was just beginning to dawn.
 Since I knew my old friend Steve Weinstein lived in New York, I wished I knew his phone number so I could call him and perhaps spend a couple days with him.
 But I didn't know the number and I didn't think it was listed.
 I didn't want to call Steve's parents in Portsmouth and try to get the phone number from them.
 Anyway I really didn't want to go to Steve's with just my back pack and sleeping bag.
 He would probably look down on me.

 I walked around a while and then returned to the hotel.
 I walked into the lobby, which now looked like a small field.
 Two young girls, a blonde and a brunette, were in the field.
 I thought they were attractive even though they appeared rather rough.
-Since I knew my wife Louise and I had separated, I thought I might like to meet meet new women, such as one of these girls.
+Since I knew my wife Bonnie and I had separated, I thought I might like to meet meet new women, such as one of these girls.

 Besides the girls, some goats were also in the field; I soon perceived the goats had pulled open my sleeping bag and back pack.
 My possessions were scattered about on the ground and the goats were trying to eat them.
 I became angry, chased the goats away and tried to gather my possessions together.
 When I picked up a plastic sack and threw it at the goats, the goats immediately began trying to eat the sack.

 Even though my apprehension of goats as something coarse and vulgar might have been correct, I found the domesticated goats to be delightful creatures which could talk to me in my dreams.